Review: Alive (2019)

 A man (Thomas Cocquerel, The 100) wakes up to find himself in a deserted and seemingly abandoned hospital.
 Despite his condition, he tries to escape but is caught by what appears to be a doctor (Angus Macfadyen, Braveheart, Equilibrium).
 He awakes again to find a woman (Camille Stopps).
 Neither can remember who they are, or why they’re here.
 Or where “here” is for that matter.

 The first impression I got from Alive was that Grant had decided to try his hand at torture porn.
 Possibly something resembling Kôji Shiraishi’s Grotesque.
 Thankfully Grant is interested in a different kind of medical malpractice.
-Bits and pieces of which are revealed as the couple try to make their escape.
+Bits and pieces of these are revealed as the couple tries to make their escape.
 But even as we get more clues, they don’t quite add up.

 Once Alive moves into escape mode it becomes an extremely tense game of cat and mouse.
 As the pair stumble their way through a dark and unfamiliar territory its resident and his very large dog are hunting them down.
 And the abandoned hospital is the perfect structure for it.
 Filthy, bloodstained, and equipment strewn everywhere.
 And it holds some hellish secrets.